lamnhan066/passcode_biometric_auth/README.md

     content: 'Input Passcode',
     incorrectText:
-        'This passcode is incorrect (max: @{counter}/@{maxRetries} times)\n' 'You\'ll be locked in @{retryInSecond}s when the max number of retries is exceeded',
+        'This passcode is incorrect (max: @{counter}/@{maxRetries} times)\n' 'The app will be locked in @{retryInSecond}s when the max number of retries is exceeded',
     forgotButtonText: 'Forgot your passcode?',
     useBiometricCheckboxText: 'Use biometric authentication',
     maxRetries: 5,